elbobo/aframe-multisrc-component/README.md

 # Basics

-As with the standard `src` attribute you can use `multisrc` with images/videos that have been preloaded in the `assets` tag (recommended for all the reasons described [here](https://aframe.io/docs/0.8.0/core/asset-management-system.html#sidebar))
+As with the standard `src` attribute you can use `multisrc` with images/videos that have been preloaded in the `assets` tag (recommended for all the reasons described [here](https://aframe.io/docs/0.8.0/core/asset-management-system.html#sidebar)).
+There are a few different ways to assign your textures with `multisrc`.
+Please see below

 ```html
   <head>